sequiturs/bookshelf-advanced-serialization/README.md

 Together, these features ensure that one call to `toJSON` can yield an arbitrarily complex serialization result: any combination of a model's properties (i.e. in Bookshelf terminology, attributes and relations), the properties of its relations, and so on indefinitely.
 In other words, this module supports **recursive serialization** (and it does so in a way that allows infinite looping / cycling to be easily prevented if that would otherwise be a danger).
 This means the module excels at supporting **hierarchical data models**.

+You can explore the source code on [GitHub](https://github.com/sequiturs/bookshelf-advanced-serialization).
+This module has a **comprehensive test suite**.

 ## Philosophy

 This module was designed to support serializing models which represent the resources of the [Sequiturs](https://sequiturs.com) REST API.
 It is thus well-suited to the use case of using Bookshelf to power a REST API.